ENTER NOW to help us find the best South Asian rising stars in all of Yorkshire for 2022!

 The QED Foundation

-The year 2020 marks a very special moment in the history of the QED Foundation as we celebrate our 30th anniversary.
+The year 2020 marked a very special moment in the history of the QED Foundation as we celebrated our 30th anniversary.

 The QED Foundation has been creating opportunities for all since 1990.
 We believe that people of every race and faith should be able to fulfil their potential.
 Our aim is to help to build a peaceful and cohesive society where everyone can contribute and be rewarded for his or her efforts.